jeffersonlee19/jeffersonlee19.github.io/_posts/2020-05-20-Stock Dollar Cost Averaging.md

 title: Python code for Dollar Cost Averaging
 ---

-Below is some python code to help you dolalr cost average, specificly, the code will graphiaclly show your current average cost as well as calculate your new average cost after a theoretical acquisition.
+Below is some python code to help you dollar cost average, specificly, the code will graphiaclly show your current average cost as well as calculate your new average cost after a theoretical acquisition.
 You will need datetime, matplotlib, pandas, and colorama imported.

 ```python